Monday, 28 March 2011

 Image copyright 2011 Lost Pubs of Bolton.

-When it was decided to build the Bolton Institute Of Technology (now the University Of Bolton) on a site bounded by Deane Road, Derby Street and John Street it meant the end for a small community of houses, shops and factories that stood in Kirk Street – which was badly damaged in a Zeppelin bombing raid on Bolton in 1916 – Ebenezer Street, James Street, Roundcroft Street, Bethel Street, Liptrot Street and Ardwick Street.
-All were demolished in 1965 so the BIT could be built and the redevelopment also saw a number of pubs demolished.
+When it was decided to build the Bolton Institute Of Technology (now the University Of Greater Manchester and formerly the University of Bolton) on a site bounded by Deane Road, Derby Street and John Street it meant the end for a small community of houses, shops and factories that stood in the area.
+Kirk Street – which was badly damaged in a Zeppelin bombing raid on Bolton in 1916 – Ebenezer Street, James Street, Roundcroft Street, Bethel Street, Liptrot Street and Ardwick Street were all were demolished in 1965 so the BIT could be built and the redevelopment also saw the demise of a number of pubs.
 These were mainly on Deane Road and Derby Street but there was one, the Roundcroft Tavern, that stood off both main roads at number 50 James Street.

 The Roundcroft was a beerhouse that brewed its own beer in the late nineteenth century but was a Wilson’s pub by the time it was granted a full licence in 1962.
 At the beginning of 1965 the Roundcroft closed and it was demolished at the end of January that year along with the Britannia, the Milestone and the Gladstone, all of which fronted Deane Road.
 The BIT began to move into the Deane Campus when the first phase was completed in 1967 but someone at the college had the foresight to capture the whole area for posterity both prior to and during the demolition process.
 The Roundcroft is shown rather forlornly here on 18 January 1965.
 The pub’s signage has already been removed while the neighbouring houses have been gutted ready for the bulldozers.
 Another photo,from May 1964, shows the area to the rear of the pub which was clearly still occupied while the front is pictured here.
 The regulars undertook their final annual outing on the thirtieth of that month.